LeoKlv1977/trajectories/README.md

 If input format of dat files is wrong or I/O errors occurs then you will see a corresponding message:
 ```
 [.]$ bin/tracker -l dataUnkonw data/test_trajectory.dat
-error: db directory "dataUnkonw" is does not exist
+error: db directory "dataUnkonw" does not exist

 [.]$ bin/tracker -l data dataUnk/test_trajectory.dat
 error: reference file "dataUnk/test_trajectory.dat" is not opened